-Article 23c Composition of the assessment committee for Master's Thesis Project for students following the Rotor Design track part of the European Wind Energy Master (EWEM)
+Article 25c Composition of the assessment committee for Master's thesis project for students following the Rotor Design track part of the European Wind Energy Master (EWEM)

-- 1. The assessment committee will consist of at least three members. - i.
-The chair of the committee, who is full professor (HL) in the faculty of Aerospace Engineering at the track in which the student is enrolled.
+- 1. The assessment committee will consist of at least three members: - i.
+The chairperson of the committee, who is a full professor (HL) in the Faculty of Aerospace Engineering at the track in which the student is enrolled.
 The professor can delegate his/her chairpersonship to an associate professor (UHD) of his/her research group. - ii.
-An examiner from another research group than the research group of the chair of the committee within the Faculty of Aerospace Engineering. - iii.
-The responsible thesis supervisors, the one from TU Delft and the one from DTU (HL, UHD, UD, lecturer, researcher, Postdoc, but not a PhD student).
-If the student performed the thesis at Aerospace Engineering and the chairperson of the committee is also the thesis supervisor, then a third member must be included in the committee, and must be an examiner from the same or from another research group of Aerospace Engineering. - iv.
+An examiner from another research group than the research group of the chairperson of the committee within the Faculty of Aerospace Engineering. - iii.
+The responsible thesis supervisors, the one from TU Delft and the one from DTU (HL, UHD, UD, lecturer, researcher, postdoc, but not a PhD student).
+If the student performed the thesis at the Faculty of Aerospace Engineering and the chairperson of the committee is also the thesis supervisor, then a third member must be included in the committee, and must be an examiner from the same or from another research group of the Faculty of Aerospace Engineering. - iv.
 The committee can be complemented with experts from outside the university and/or with other scientific staff members from the university and/or PhD students from the university. - 2.
 In exceptional cases, the Board of Examiners can deviate from this article.

-Article 24 Working method of the assessment committee
+Article 26 Working method of the assessment committee

-For rules governing the final BSc project, please refer to the course description of the Design Synthesis Exercise AE3200 in the digital study guide.
+Rules governing the Bachelor's graduation project are stated in the course description of the Design Synthesis Exercise AE3200 in the digital study guide.

-For rules governing the MSc final project, please refer to the course descriptions of the Project Thesis (code varies depending on the MSc track: AE5110, AE5211, AE5310, AE5711, AE5810, AE5912) in the digital study guide.
+Rules governing the Master's thesis project are stated in the course descriptions of the thesis project(code varies depending on the Master's track: AE5110, AE5211, AE5310, AE5711, AE5810, AE5912) in the digital study guide.

-Article 25 Dating result Bachelor's graduation project / Master's thesis project
+Article 27 Dating result Bachelor's graduation project / Master's thesis project